Geographic Distribution and Habitat

 Behavior and Lifestyle

-Tarsiers are nocturnal animals with crepuscular tendencies; that is, they are most active just before dawn or just after dusk.
-They are primarily arboreal.
+Tarsiers are nocturnal animals (active at night) with crepuscular tendencies; that is, they are most active just before dawn or just after dusk.
+They are primarily arboreal (tree-dwelling).

 Daylight hours are spent sleeping in dense vegetation of the forest canopy, either clinging to a tree or inside the hollow of a tree.
 Pygmy tarsiers do not build nests, and they prefer large trees.
 A scarcity of large trees in their upper montane habitat leads scientists to believe that these tiny primates may revisit sleeping sites.